 - Daily exercise

-- How to cope with the emotional aspects of chronic pain
+- Coping with the emotional aspects of chronic pain

-The two-day program incorporates core components to help adults manage their pain, but doesn't include physical or occupational therapy.
+The two-day program incorporates core components to help adults manage chronic pain, but doesn't include physical or occupational therapy.

-The program is held every three weeks, on Monday and Tuesday, from 8 a.m. to 4 p.m.
+The program is held regularly on two consecutive days from 8 a.m. to 4 p.m.

-Family programming is offered for family members to learn how to support those with chronic pain and care for themselves.
+Family programming is offered for family members to learn how to support those with chronic pain and also better care for themselves.

-Strategies and goals for people to have an improved quality of life and improved daily functioning include:
+Strategies and goals to improve quality of life include:

 - Learn stress management and relaxation techniques